hiro-akiba/Discord.js-Handler/README.md

 }
 ```

-be noted that in :
+Be noted that in :

 ```js
 name: "NAME", //name